Canon 250D vs Olympus E-620

 The 250D is a recent model that features in the current product line-up of Canon.
-In contrast, the E-620 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the E-620 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-620 was succeeded by the Olympus E-600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what conclusions can be drawn?
 Is the Canon 250D better than the Olympus E-620 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 12.2MP) with a 43% higher linear resolution.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.

 - Richer colors: The sensor size advantage translates into images with better, more accurate colors.